113.5 Recipient Budget Groups

 Examples:

-If the budget group member who is on strike is not a biological or adoptive parent or the sole TANF child, only that member is ineligible for the month and for each following month that he or she is on strike on the last day of the month.
-If he or she was in the monthly assistance payment for that month, his or her share of the TANF benefits must be recovered.
+If the budget group member who is on strike is not a biological or adoptive parent or the sole TANF child, only that member is ineligible for the month and for each following month that the individual is on strike on the last day of the month.
+If the individual was in the monthly assistance payment for that month, the individual's share of the TANF benefits must be recovered.

 The ineligible member may keep getting benefits or ask for benefits to stop.

 Example: Ms. Book gets TANF benefits for herself and her three grandchildren.
-She goes on strike June 21.
-The CAO verifies that she is still on strike the last day of the month.
-The CAO submits an overpayment referral for her share of the monthly assistance payment for June.
-She is ineligible for any following months in which she is on strike on the last day of the calendar month.
+Ms. Book goes on strike June 21.
+The CAO verifies that Ms. Book is still on strike the last day of the month.
+The CAO submits an overpayment referral for Ms. Book's share of the monthly assistance payment for June.
+Ms. Book is ineligible for any following months in which she is on strike on the last day of the calendar month.
 The three children get TANF benefits as long as they meet TANF criteria.